ousiax/kafka-dotnet-getting-started/README.md

 For more information about the `kafka-topics.sh` tool, see `kafka-topics.sh --help`.

-we can also let the brokers/clients to create the topics automatically, if the feature is enabled with `auto.create.topics.enable=true` which is true by default.
+We can also let the brokers/clients to create the topics automatically, if the feature is enabled with `auto.create.topics.enable=true` which is true by default.

 ## Install the required Nuget packages